ProphetLamb-Organistion/GroupedObservableCollection/README.md

 # Grouped Observalbe Collection

-Implementation of ObservableCollection that associates items with IGrouping so that the ObservableGroupCollection can be used in WPF Binding operations while synchronizing each group from a different datasource.
+Implementation of `ObservableCollection<T>` that associates items with `IGrouping<TKey, TValue>` so that the `ObservableGroupCollection<TKey, TValue>`  can be used in WPF Binding operations while synchronizing each group from a different datasource.

 ## Build
 | Name | Badge |